Steve Thompson (rugby union)

-Steve Thompson MBE (formerly Steve Walter; born 15 July 1978) is a former rugby union player who played at hooker for Northampton Saints and England.

-He was once England's most capped hooker, and played for the British & Irish Lions.
+Stephen Geoffrey Thompson MBE (formerly Steve Walter; born 15 July 1978) is a former rugby union player who played at hooker for Northampton Saints and England.
+He was once England's most capped hooker and played for the British & Irish Lions.

 Club career

 Northampton Saints

-Formerly Steve Walter, born 15 July 1978 in Hemel Hempstead, he started playing rugby at 15 at the Northampton School for Boys and Northampton Casuals rugby club, Steve went on to play for Northampton Old Scouts alongside Ben Cohen in a very successful youth team.
+Formerly Steve Walter, born 15 July 1978 in Hemel Hempstead, he started playing rugby at 15 at the Northampton School for Boys and Northampton Casuals rugby club, Steve went on to play for Northampton Old Scouts alongside Ben Cohen in a youth team.
 He also trained with the youth section of Saints and, at 18, was selected for the apprentice scheme at the club's academy as a back row forward.
 Former Saints coach Ian McGeechan and coaches at the Northampton academy persuaded him to convert to being a hooker.
 Despite competing against the Argentinian Federico Méndez in the 1999–2000 season for his club place, he still managed to force his way into the England A squad.
 Thompson continued to develop as a player and became co-captain of Northampton Saints.
 At Northampton he was a replacement in the victorious 2000 Heineken Cup Final as they defeated Munster.